 Vindicators

 One of the more obscure oddities in the HES catalog is the Magexa 2-Pack.
 This somewhat flimsy cardboard box contained two HES games - Super Sprint and Magexa Soccer, both flat carts type 2.
-Super Sprint is the same cart that HES sold in its regular cardboard packaging, but Magexa Soccer is something unique.
-The game is actually Ultimate League Soccer by AVE, but it's built into a HES cartridge and has black label that simply calls the game Soccer, and says that it is distributed by a company called Magexa from Napoli (Italy).
-The Magexa Soccer cart is also found in another box that calls it International Ultimate League Soccer.
-That version is made by HES, but sold in Italy by Magexa, and is equally rare.
+Super Sprint is the same cart that HES sold in its regular cardboard packaging, but Magexa Soccer (pictured above) is something unique.
+The game's ROM is actually Ultimate League Soccer by AVE, but it's built into a HES cartridge on a HES PCB.
+The cart has black label that simply calls the game Soccer, and says that it is distributed by a company called Magexa from Napoli (Italy).
+The Magexa Soccer cart can also be found in its own box, which calls it International Ultimate League Soccer.
+It is believed that this version was sold only in Italy, and the Magexa 2-Pack was sold only in Australia.
+Very little is known about either of these versions.

 Magexa 2-Pack